areaDetector/ADCore/FUTURE_PLANS.md

 * NDPluginBase
     - Redo locking mechanism so plugins can reprocess data when something changes?
       One lock for parameter library, another lock for messageQueue, etc?

+* ADBase
+    - Add base class virtual methods to do operations that all drivers need to do
+        - setUniqueID()
+        - setTimeStamp()
+        - setAttributes()
+        - callPlugins()
+        - A method that does all 4 of the above steps

 * File plugins
     - Add new HDF5 file plugin that can be configured with XML file.
 This should replace the